41 Tips on How to Get Better Sleep

 18. Avoid big dinners.

-Not only can big dinners leave you uncomfortably full, they can also cause you to experience heartburn or acid reflux at night.
+Not only can big dinners leave you uncomfortably full, but they can also cause you to experience heartburn or acid reflux at night.
 Eat a light dinner a few hours before bed to avoid feeling the after-effects of your meal when it is time to get some sleep.

 19. No alcohol before bed.